aidenlab/Juicebox/README.md

 Setup Instructions
 ========

-[Neva's Email to Ido, Muhammad  10/29/14]

 Use IntelliJ IDEA (Community edition - free)

 To set up in IDEA, have the Java SDK installed then you'll point to it (IntelliJ has lots of documentation on this sort of thing).

-* Then go to VCS -> checkout from version control.
+* Then go to `VCS` -> `checkout from version control`.

-        The one other thing you'll need to do is be sure *.sizes is included as a file to be copied over to the class files.
-Set this up via IntelliJ Preferences -> Compiler.
+* You'll need to do is be sure `*.sizes` is included as a file to be copied over to the class files.
-        Add ?*.sizes to the list of Resource Patterns.
+Set this up via IntelliJ `Preferences` -> `Compiler`.
+Add `?*.sizes` to the list of Resource Patterns.
-        While there, also go to Java Compiler and put this into additional command line options: -Xlint:all -target 1.7 The former turns on all warnings, the latter gives some flexibility since some people haven't updated Java to 1.8 yet.
+While there, also go to Java Compiler and put this into additional command line options: `-Xlint:all -target 1.7` The former turns on all warnings, the latter gives some flexibility since some people haven't updated Java to 1.8 yet.

 * Go to `Run` -> `Edit Configurations`.
 * Add with `+` sign, `Application`.